Hagiography 2 is the second collection of stories in the series.

 The poem Mercurial was written in 2018 and is included in Women Who Dare, a series of seven poems and five prints.

-Grace expands the same ideas into a prose narrative.
+The story, Grace, expands the same ideas into a prose narrative.

 On the fine linen of my skin